oxpeter/mlanet19/README.md

 # MLA'19 Twitter analysis and wordcloud generation
-In this repository is the code I have been using to generate the graphs and wordclouds associated with the 2018 Medical Library Association annual conference in Atlanta, GA
+Below is the code I have been using to generate the graphs and wordclouds associated with the 2019 Medical Library Association annual conference in Chicago.

 I have been hacking this together over a number of conferences, and over a period of time.
 By request, I am sharing it here for the enlightenment and curiosity of others.
 I have attempted to clean it up a little bit, and add some cursory comments to help people understand which parts are doing what.
 However, this is not intended to be a tutorial, nor do I claim a deep understanding of every element of what I utilize here.
 I am only beginning my journey with Natural Language Processing.